Spinmob/mcphysics/README.md

    ```
    pip install spinmob mcphysics
    ```
 4. Open Spyder and start playing.
-For example:
+Example script:
    ```
    import mcphysics
    mcphysics.playground.fitting_statistics_demo()
    ```

 ## Organization
-This library is organized heirarchically, and you should use Spyder's code completion suggestions to navigate it.
+The McPhysics library is organized heirarchically, and you should use Spyder's code completion suggestions to navigate it.
 You can also type `<ctrl>-i` while your cursor is beside an object to access its documentation.
 Below is a list of the existing functionality as of 2019-04-19:

 ### mcphysics.data
  * __load_chn():__ Loads a Maestro .Chn file, returning a [spinmob databox](https://github.com/Spinmob/spinmob/wiki/2.-Data-Handling).